dfranklin02/SRL/docs/pages/metacognition/metacognition_recommendations_writing.md

 <p class='question'>“What strategies am I using that are or are not working well to help me learn?”</p>

 > **WHEN** you get stuck, **ASK** yourself “Am I using the best method possible to write this paper?
 Should I use a different approach?”
->

 > For example, if using an outline did not help, you can organize your thoughts in a flow chart or other graphic organizer.

+> To become more effective at using different learning strategies (e.g., making an outline), click on "Learning Strategies".

 <p class='question'>“What other resources could I use to complete this task?”</p>